fredemmott/magic_args/docs/features/encoding.md

 - convert `argv` to UTF-8 yourself, and pass the range to `magic_args::parse()` without calling `magic_args::make_utf8_argv()`
 - include `<magic_args/iconv.hpp>` and use `magic_args::make_utf8_argv(argc, argv, charset)`, where `charset` is a string recognized by iconv, e.g. `"ISO-8859-2"`

-For a given locale, you can retrieve the encoding with `LANG=locale locale charmap` - while the charset is defined by `LC_CTYPE`, the strings are different.
+For a given locale, you can retrieve the encoding with `LANG=xx_YY locale charmap` - while the charset is defined by `LC_CTYPE`, the strings are different.
 For example:

 ```
 $ LC_CTYPE=pl_PL locale charmap